nestordemeure/shelly/README.md

 * upstream the new, more lax, greenlighting code
 * shelly seem to remove the current python env when started then killed, why?

-* improve on the plugins (making them more exhaustive, but also more concise)